qakart/angular2-tree-dnd/README.md

-For of the [angular2-webpack-starter](https://github.com/angularclass/angular2-webpack-starter) repository.
+From of the [angular2-webpack-starter](https://github.com/angularclass/angular2-webpack-starter) repository.